Table of Contents

 .NET types

 The library supports both char (UTF-16) and byte (UTF-8) data through C# generics.
-For bytes, the library expects UTF-8 encoded text (which includes ASCII).
+For bytes, the library expects UTF-8 or ASCII encoded text.

 // sync